 - Companies entering into administration

-- Send a covering letter and the document you want us to register
+You can send a covering letter and the document you want us to register.

-- We will retain a copy and return the original to you
+We’ll keep a copy of the document and return the original to you along with an invoice.

 Registers of Scotland